List of Xiaomi products: Concept phones

 The Xiaomi Mi MIX Alpha is an Android-based smartphone, Xiaomi described it as a concept phone, but planned on bringing it into small-scale production.
-It was scheduled to be released in December 2019, but has been cancelled due to manufacturing complexities.
+It was scheduled to be released in December 2019, but was cancelled due to manufacturing complexities.

-Other MIUI-based devices
+Tablets

-Pad Tablets
+Pad series

-The Xiaomi Pad (formerly known as Xiaomi Mi Pad) is the line of tablets from Xiaomi.
+The Xiaomi Pad (formerly known as Mi Pad) is the line of tablets from Xiaomi.
 The first Mi Pad was released in 2014.

 Mi WiFi

 The Xiaomi MiWiFi is a series network routers initially launched on 23 April 2014.
 The latest in the series is a corporate-class router with built-in storage of up to 6 TB.
 It is said to have a PCB dual-antenna array supporting 802.11ac Wi-Fi standard, a Broadcom 4709C dual-core 1.4 GHz processor and 512 MB of flash memory.
 The router can be used as a wireless hard drive for movies and photos, in tandem with Xiaomi's apps that feature remote downloads, automatic backups, remote access to files and other features.